 Excitement, emotional roller coasters, surprises, disappointments, upsets, success, and unforgettable moments.
-Those words are a short summary of the NCAA College Basketball National Tournament, also known as March Madness®.
+Those words are a short summary of the NCAA College Basketball National Tournament, also known as March Madness.
 Those exact same words can also be used to describe fatherhood.
 Much like March Madness, the things we experience in fatherhood represent some of the highest highs and lowest lows we’ll have in our lives.

 Similarly, we will not forget many fatherhood experiences.
 While March Madness only happens during March, March DADness is an everyday, year-round thing.
 It takes special players and teams to win the NCAA Championship, and it takes special men to win in fatherhood.
 Here are 7 ways you can win in fatherhood.

 Don’t doubt.
 Some dads shy away from doing the things dads do or living the “dad life.”
 They doubt they are cut out for the job.
 Well, you are cut out for the job.
 Don’t doubt it and boldly be the dad your kids need.

 Discipline them and be disciplined.
 It’s hard to discipline someone when you aren’t disciplined.
 If my shoes are laying in the middle of the floor, I won’t have much credibility with my kids when telling them to put their things away.The time to have fun and enjoy your kids is now, not later.

 Encourage them with words.
 “I love you.”
 “You are awesome.”
 “You are so smart.”
 “I enjoy spending time with you.”
 Those are music to your child’s ears and one way you win at fatherhood.

 Sound off: What’s one of the best memories you’ve had as a father?